-The work of JG was supported in part by BMBF (Grant No. 05P18PCFP1), and by the Georgian Shota Rustaveli National Science Foundation (Grant No. FR17-354).
-The work of UGM was supported in part by provided by Deutsche Forschungsgemeinschaft (DFG) through funds provided to the Sino-German CRC 110 "Symmetries and the Emergence of Structure in QCD" (Grant No. TRR110), by the Chinese Academy of Sciences (CAS) through a President's International Fellowship Initiative (PIFI) (Grant No. 2018DM0034) and by the VolkswagenStiftung (Grant No. 93562).
+We thank the referee for some clarifying remarks.
+The work of J.G. was supported in part by BMBF (Grant No. 05P18PCFP1) and by the Georgian Shota Rustaveli National Science Foundation (Grant No. FR17-354).
+The work of U.-G.M. was supported in part by Deutsche Forschungsgemeinschaft through funds provided to the Sino-German CRC 110 "Symmetries and the Emergence of Structure in QCD" (Grant No. TRR110), by the Chinese Academy of Sciences through a President's International Fellowship Initiative (Grant No. 2018DM0034) and by the VolkswagenStiftung (Grant No. 93562).